-From the Gates Road parking lot (Sterling); Cross Gates road to the trailhead.
+From the Gates Road parking lot in Sterling; Cross Gates road to the trailhead.
 Head into the woods along the stone-dust Central Mass Rail Trail.
 The Central Mass Rail Trail follows a spur off the Mass Central Rail Trail and utilizes the old rail bed of the Fitchburg and Worcester Railroad.
 Soon you travel along a causeway that separates West Waushacum Pond on your right from The Quag on your left and cross over a steel bridge.
 After 0.3 miles a path branches right along the shoreline, while stone and wrought iron benches beckon you to sit a spell and enjoy the view.
 Continue through the woodlands before another causeway at 1.3 miles takes you through a cattail marsh.
-After 1.6 miles you come to the Cider Mill Complex parking lot (Sterling) and the end of the trail.
+After 1.6 miles you come to the Cider Mill Complex parking lot in Sterling and the end of the trail.

 Note; Heading west a gap exists in the trail to West Boylston as of Sept 2020.